 Possession of a Bachelors degree or higher in Accounting, Business Administration, Economics, Finance, Business Management, Computer Information Systems or related field.

-Three years experience in governmental or not-for-profit accounting which includes analyzing, recording and reporting financial transactions for government organizations and interpreting Governmental Accounting Standards (GASB), Financial Accounting Standards (FASB) and Generally Accepted Accounting Principles (GAAP).
+Three years experience in governmental or not-for-profit accounting which may include but is not limited to analyzing, recording, and reporting financial transactions for government organizations in compliance with State and Federal laws, rules, regulations, principles, or standards.